cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/features/nested-structures/index.md

 # Nested Structures

 Two kinds of nested structures that behave in special ways are supported: **arrays** and **maps**.
-Fields of either of these types are arrays; when they're part part of query result, which is already an array of objects, they become nested arrays.
+Fields of either of these types are arrays; when they are part part of query result, which is already an array of objects, they become nested arrays.

 ## Arrays